TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: TRANSP tools and utilities

 TRANSP offers options to evolve equilibria as described in Sec.~\ref{sec:equilibrium}.
 This information can be a valuable input for various codes such as MHD stability codes or gyrokinetic codes.
 In addition to a recently developed option to save equilibrium information in the \texttt{equilibrium} IDS in IMAS (see Sec.~\ref{sec:imas}), the \texttt{trxpl} tool provides an option to convert equilibrium information from TRANSP output files to a number of different formats, including EFIT geqdsk files~\cite{lao85} and NETCDF files.
 The \texttt{trxpl} tool can retrieve this information either from TRANSP output files or from MDSplus databases containing TRANSP results.
 It can access \texttt{rplot} functionality to manipulate the data.

 The equilibrium data can be saved in various formats, including Fourier moments, EFIT, ESI (Equilibrium Spline Interface)~\cite{li17}, and PSIPQGRZ used by JSOLVER~\cite{delucia80}.
-The tool also provides options to generate profiles for the guiding center ORBIT~\cite{white84} and gyrokinetic GS2~\cite{gs2} codes and extract information relevant to kinetic equilibrium reconstruction.
+The tool also provides options to generate profiles for the guiding center ORBIT~\cite{white84} and gyrokinetic GS2~\cite{gs2} codes and extract information relevant to kinetic equilibrium reconstruction. \mc{The \texttt{trxpl} tool includes an option to save selected equilibrium-related quantities in Ufile format (see Table~\ref{tab:trxpl_vars})}.

 Additionally, it can save a subset of information needed for the IMAS \texttt{equilibrium} IDS.
 The data can be saved in ASCII, NETCDF, or binary formats.